How to Use Ginger with Japanese Green Tea

 It is tough to argue that at least a small part of our enjoyment of tea is a cultural adventure of sorts.
 Perhaps the Earl Greys of the world touch on your knowledge of British history.
-Perhaps your favorite Oolong tea brings back memories of your trip to Fujian, China.
-Lastly, it may be that the Japanese green tea you are currently enjoying peaks your interest in how sencha became so popular.
+Perhaps your favorite oolong tea brings back memories of your trip to Fujian, China.
+Lastly, it may be that the Japanese green tea you are currently enjoying piques your interest in how sencha became so popular.

-Are any of these claims related to the purported health benefits in fact true?
+Are any of these claims related to the purported health benefits actually true?
 Let us review a few case studies.
 In 2010, a relatively small study looked at the effects of ginger root powder supplements on nausea in kids and younger adults who were taking chemotherapy.
 In the experimental group, nausea was reduced.
-In 1999, a study was conducted of 12 volunteers taking 100 mg twice a day of the ginger extract while fasting and then taking a meal.
+In 1999, a study was conducted on 12 volunteers taking 100 mg twice a day of the ginger extract while fasting and then taking a meal.
 In both cases, ginger purportedly leads to increased digestive movement.

 However, the benefits of ginger extend beyond nausea and the digestive system.
 Ginger reportedly lowers cholesterol levels by blocking cholesterol absorption.
-It may also help assist in the easing of the flu or a cold.
-Other studies have suggested that it may also relieve pain and may even reduce inflammation.
-As a major source of antioxidants, ginger can reduce all kinds of "oxidative stress”: the idea is the removal of free radicals or elements that cause cell damage and can lead to all kinds of health issues including cancer.
+It may also help ease the flu or a cold.
+Other studies have suggested that it may also relieve pain and even reduce inflammation.
+As a major source of antioxidants, ginger can reduce all kinds of "oxidative stress."
+The idea is the removal of free radicals or elements that cause cell damage and can lead to all kinds of health issues, including cancer.
 Specifically, a 2013 study showed ginger may play a role in preventing colorectal cancer.

 As you can imagine, lattes with ginger and matcha are not overly complicated.
 For a single average cup, you’ll need:

 Whisk your matcha with ¼ cup of water until smooth.
-(Feel free to review our matcha kit here or something like that).
-Once smooth, add your honey coconut milk or other sweeteners to taste.
+(Feel free to review our matcha kit here or something like that.)
+Once smooth, add your honey, coconut milk, or other sweeteners to taste.
 Pour in the remaining water and whisk or use a milk frother until you are satisfied with the drink’s consistency and smoothness.

-Next step, blend and puree the ingredients and lastly, enjoy!
+Next step: blend and puree the ingredients, and lastly, enjoy!